goproblems/autoprob/README.md

 if you are having problems, try passing `kata.debugprint=true` on the command line also

+6) Edit the board on the right, which is the problem board, to fix any extraction mistakes.
+Left click for black, right click for white.
+7) Hit the Make Paths button to generate solution and refutation paths with katago.

 # Configuration

 The general approach is to take configuration parameters from the properties file, optionally overridden by using the same names on the command line (with the format `name=value`).
 The first command line parameter must be a path to the properties file, and this is the only unnamed parameter.
 A default file is provided.
 There are a lot of options!